gg-nayyar/popcornMedia/README.md

 ---

-*This project is under active development.
-Stay tuned for updates as we build PopcornMedia into a complete movie ticket booking application
+*PopcornMedia is under active development.
+Stay tuned for updates as we build a complete movie ticket